 Even if your basement doesn’t flood all the time, there’s still potential for flooding.
 How does it happen?
 Over time, cracks can open up around your home’s foundation and the soil around the foundation can become soaked with water.
 When that soil becomes saturated, water gets through any opening it can find whether it be cracks, holes or elsewhere.
 When that happens, water comes through your basement walls and water gets in the basement, soaking everything in its path and potentially creating mold and mildew issues down the line.

-So can you do to prevent flooding and costly basement repairs?
+So what can you do to prevent flooding and costly basement repairs?
 You can waterproof your basement walls and your basement.
 Here’s some helpful dos and don’ts:

 - DO—Find the source of leaking: The first thing you need to do as you take on this project is to find the source of the flooding in your basement.
 Look for wet streaks in your concrete, look for cracks, check around your pipes and check around your mortar joints.
 Don’t forget to check along the walls of your basement to determine whether or not the leaking is coming from the outside of your home or the inside of your home.